 What your assets are worth decades ahead is dependent on inflation.
 Thus, you should always evaluate your returns in real rates and not in nominal rates.

 What happens if the inflation rate rises to, for example, 7%?
 What happens to your savings and assets?
 Will you be able to maintain the purchasing power?
+Is your capital protected from a high inflation rate?

 Depending on your timeframe, what is the best hedge against inflation?
 How do you protect the purchasing power of your assets?